A local Torelli theorem for log symplectic manifolds: Higher order deformations

-\begin{example}[\runex] The log symplectic structure \eqref{eq:3cpt-logform} with biresidues $(b_1,b_2,b_3)$ is always weakly nonresonant: indeed for any codimension-two stratum, the inclusion of the boundary is a homotopy equivalence, so that the relative cohomology vanishes.
-In light of \autoref{thm:decouple} and \autoref{thm:contructible-bundle}, the deformation space is now easily determined with the aid of \autoref{fig:3cpt-line-arr}.
-The smoothable edges of $\omega$ are in bijection with the collection of $k \le 3$ grey lines passing through the point $[b_1:b_2:b_3] \in \PP(\coH[2]{\Xo;\CC})$; the latter form the strata in the base of the constructible vector bundle $\Def{\X} \to \Def{\Xo}$.
-The deformation space then has $2^k$ components, some of which may be identified in the full moduli space by the action of the symmetric group $S_3$.
-Using the explicit formulae for the corresponding cocycles from \autoref{ex:runex-strata-contrib}, one sees that smoothing a smoothable stratum of order $m$ has the effect of adding a monomial $y_i^{m+1}$ to the equation $y_1y_2y_3=0$ for the degeneracy divisor.
-In this way one obtains the singularities described in \autoref{tab:3cpt-smoothings}. \end{example}
+The deformation space can be described concretely with the aid of \autoref{fig:3cpt-line-arr} from the introduction.
+Namely, the smoothable edges of $\omega$ are in bijection with the collection of $k \le 3$ grey lines passing through the point $[b_1:b_2:b_3] \in \PP(\coH[2]{\Uo;\CC})$; the corresponding two-dimensional subspaces of $\coH[2]{\Uo;\CC}$ generate the strata in the base of the constructible vector bundle $\Def{\Us} \to \Def{\Uo}$.
+If $k=0$, then $\Def{\Us}\cong\Def{\Uo}$ is smooth and parameterized by the biresidues $b_i$.
+Otherwise, the deformation space has either $2$ components, if $k=1$ (just the zero section together with the rank-one bundle over the grey line), or $k+2$ components (the zero section, the rank-one bundles over the $k$ grey lines, and a rank $k > 1$ bundle over the point), some of which may be identified in the full moduli space by the action of the symmetric group $S_3$.

-\begin{proof}[Proof of \autoref{thm:decouple}] Let $\U$ be the open set given by the minimal union of strata containing all nonresonant characteristic leaves of codimension two, and all nonholonomic codimension three strata.
-Note that since all smoothable strata are nonresonant, we have inclusions $\Xs \subset \U \subset \X$.
-We will show that $\Def{\X} \cong \Def{\Xs}$ by showing that the restriction maps $\Def{\X} \to \Def{\U} \to \Def{\Xs}$ are equivalences.

-Let us first show that the restriction $\Def{\U} \to \Def{\Xs}$ is an equivalence.
-To this end, note that we may write $\U = \Xs \cup \U'$ where $\U'$ is the complement in $\U$ of the smoothable strata of $\X$.
-We claim that no codimension-two stratum in $\U'$ is smoothable there.
-The codimension-two strata in $\U'$ are of two types: strata of $\X$ which are neither resonant nor smoothable, and strata of $\X$ whose boundary is nonholonomic.
-In the first case, the stratum must either have zero biresidue or a nontrivial local system, which implies that it remains nonsmoothable in $\U'$.
-In the second case, the strata are resonant along their nonholonomic boundary thanks to \autoref{lem:nonhol-res}, hence resonant in $\U'$.
-We conclude by \autoref{cor:no-smoothings} that $\Def{\U'} \cong \Def{\Xo}$, and applying \autoref{lem:MV}, we deduce that